adriaan-vd-graaf/genome_integration/README.md

 Please find more details of the method in our [preprint](https://www.biorxiv.org/content/10.1101/671537v1)

-If you want to **contribute**, or have any questions please don't hesitate to file a pull request, or submit an issue in github.
+If you want to contribute, or have any questions please don't hesitate to file a pull request, or submit an issue in github.

 ## Requirements